 I can’t tell you how many times I have seen a parent come to swimming lessons with a toddler who for whatever reason doesn’t want to play ball that day.
 They start having a tantrum and the parent gets stressed and probably embarrassed and then ultimately makes a hasty exit.
 I would suggest really trying to avoid doing this.
 Toddlers sometimes have bad days (just like us).

-Also remember that baby and toddler swimming teachers are used to this so no need to feel embarrassed.
+The main thing to remember, if your child freaks out or has a tantrum, is that baby and toddler swimming teachers are used to this so there is no need to feel embarrassed.

 Water Safety Comes first